code4sac/sacarts4ALL/5_design_thinking.md

 group.
 Here is a short description of the four solutions that our teams envisioned and built prototypes around:

-1. Art week: A concept for “An Art week” in each district where all students showcase an art they learned.
+1. <strong>Art week:</strong> A concept for “An Art week” in each district where all students showcase an art they learned.

-2. Art App: A concept for an app that serves as inventory of tools and resources and facilitates matchmaking and discussion between Art Seekers and Art Providers.
+2. <strong>Art App:</strong> A concept for an app that serves as inventory of tools and resources and facilitates matchmaking and discussion between Art Seekers and Art Providers.

-3. Art Playground: A concept for a space where students can do art (all genres).
+3. <strong>Art Playground:</strong> A concept for a space where students can do art (all genres).
 This space gives all students an opportunity to interact with art and be creative.
 The group also discussed management of such space.

-4. Art Integration: The idea is to have a way that all students are exposed to all/variety of genres of art.
+4. <strong>Art Integration:</strong> The idea is to have a way that all students are exposed to all/variety of genres of art.
 Artist in residence could be leveraged to achieve this or art instructors could rotate to classes/schools.
 Emphasis: Every child would be included no regardless of their artistic ability or achievement levels.